Resultant: Case of two equations in two unknowns

-Bézout's theorem results from the value of $\deg\left(\operatorname{res}_y(P,Q)\right)\le de$, the product of the degrees of P and Q. In fact, after a linear change of variables, one may suppose that, for each root x of the resultant, there is exactly one value of y such that (x, y) is a common zero of P and Q. This shows that the number of common zeros is at most the degree of the resultant, that is at most the product of the degrees of P and Q. With some technicalities, this proof may be extended to show that, counting multiplicities and zeros at infinity, the number of zeros is exactly the product of the degrees.
+Bézout's theorem results from the value of $\deg\left(\operatorname{res}_y(P,Q)\right)\le de$, the product of the degrees of P and Q. In fact, after a linear change of variables, one may suppose that, for each root x of the resultant, there is exactly one value of y such that (x, y) is a common zero of P and Q. This shows that the number of common zeros is at most the degree of the resultant, i.e. at most the product of the degrees of P and Q. With some technicalities to count multiplicities and zeros at infinity, this shows that the number of common zeros is exactly the product of the degrees.